bloominstituteoftechnology/module-challenge-intro-to-git/pc.md

 4. What is the command you can use to switch between branches?
 For example you are working on a feature branch and you want to switch back to main.
 5. Explain the difference between `git fetch`, `git merge` and `git pull` what does each command do?
 6. What is a merge conflict?
 How do you resolve a merge conflict?

+1. Git is an open souce version control system.
+We run this software locally and use it to track changes made in a set of files and remotely connect to and interact with online hosts like GitHub.
+While Git is a version control system, GitHub is an external cloud based hosting services that enables us to manage git repositories stored in GitHub

+2. We create a branch typically when we want to build a new feature based on the master branch.
+THis enables us to carry out any development and testing separate from our master/main branch

+3. A pull request enables us to notify other collaborators that we have made changes.
+Giving us a chance to discuss and review changes we have made to see if they don't conflict/create issues with the main branch

+4. git switch

+5. `git fetch` gather commits from our target branch that don't exist in the current branch we are on. `git merge` joins two or more conflicting histories of commits and `git pull` automatically merges commits we have made to a branch

+6. Merge conflict is when different changes have been made to the same line(s) of one or multiple miles.
+We resolve this by opening the file and making necessary changes to resolve these differences